mergeability/mergeable-readthedoc-dev/docs/configuration.rst

 error:
     specify a series of action to execute if the validation suite returned a `error`

-Here is a full example of how a rule set looks
+Here is a full example of how a recipe looks

 ::